stavnstrup/abok/naf/methodology/08-foundation.md

     principle is a prerequisite for actually using it to restrict design freedom.

-d.
-Classify principles where architecture principles are classified in
-    a number of dimensions to increase their accessibility.
+4. Classify principles where architecture principles are classified in a number of dimensions to increase their accessibility.

     -   After the architecture principles have been specified it is